-Gov.Bar R. VI imposes a biennial registration requirement on each attorney practicing law in Ohio.
-Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active status.
-Emeritus pro bono status is available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
+Gov.Bar R. VI imposes a biennial registration requirement on each attorney practicing law in the state of Ohio.
+Each attorney licensed to practice law in the state, except for attorneys who are on inactive or retired status, and each non-Ohio attorney registered for corporate counsel status, must register with the Court on or before the first day of September in each odd-numbered year and pay a \$350 registration fee for active or corporate-counsel status.
+Emeritus Pro Bono status is available as a registration status for attorneys who wish to provide legal services solely on a pro bono basis with a qualified organization.
 The registration fee for emeritus pro bono status is \$75.
 In addition, attorney spouses of active duty members of the U.S. military stationed in Ohio may seek temporary admission to the practice of law in Ohio under certain conditions.
-The registration fee for military-spouse attorneys is \$350.
+The registration fee for military spouse attorneys is \$350.

 Registration fees are reduced or waived for attorneys who are admitted to practice in the second year of the registration biennium.
-Attorneys may participate in a \$50 voluntary "add on" fee to fund civil legal aid services for low-income populations in Ohio during the biennial attorney registration.
+Attorneys may, during the biennial attorney registration, participate in a \$50 voluntary "add-on" fee to fund civil legal aid services for low-income populations in Ohio.
 Revenues from attorney registration fees are significantly lower in odd-numbered fiscal years because attorneys are required to register with the Supreme Court during even-numbered fiscal years.